spinal-cord/fused-vs-unpacked-bench/README.md

 ### What We ARE Saying

-✅ "Fusion is a principle for efficient ternary computation"
+✅ "Three layered optimizations form a complete architecture"
-✅ "The decode-compute barrier can be eliminated"
+✅ "Each layer provides measurable advantage"
-✅ "Here's the benchmark proving the principle"
+✅ "Here's the benchmark proving each principle"
 ✅ "This applies to any ternary algebra system"

 ---